wazuh/wazuh-documentation/source/user-manual/binaries/daemons/wazuh-modulesd.rst

 wazuh-modulesd
 ==============

-wazuh-modulesd daemon is in charge on manage the correct working of

-the different Wazuh modules which are descripted below.
+The wazuh-modulesd program manages the Wazuh modules described below.

 .. topic:: Elastic Stack integration

-  It is the combination of three popular Open Source projects for log management, known as Elasticsearch, Logstash and Kibana.
+  Elastic Stack is a combination of popular open source projects for log management, including Elasticsearch, Logstash, Kibana, and others.

-.. topic:: Wazuh Ruleset for OSSEC
+.. topic:: Wazuh Ruleset

-  There are OSSEC rules updated and new ones created in order to improve Wazuh functionality and detection capabilities.
+  Wazuh rules are based on of the OSSEC ruleset.
+This ruleset has been revised and expanded with enhancements, corrections and additions to deepen Wazuh functionality and detection capabilities.

 .. topic:: RESTful API

-  Wazuh RESTful API is a service to control Wazuh Manager using REST requests; that brings new ways to use Wazuh managing agents, checking rootchek or syscheck routines and improving capabilities of large agent deployments.
+  The RESTful API controls the Wazuh manager using REST requests.
+This allows the Wazuh manager to be interacted with from a web browser, command line tool like cURL, or any script or program that can make web requests.
+This API may be used to easily perform everyday actions like adding an agent, restarting the manager/agent(s), or looking up syscheck details.

 +---------+--------------------------+
 | Options | Descriptions             |